-It is estimated that there are over 415 million people living with diabetes currently and will grow to over 642 million by the year 2040.
+It is estimated that there are over 415 million people living with diabetes globally and will grow to over 642 million by the year 2040.
 The growth is especially prominent in emerging countries such as China and India.
 Patients with diabetes often have significant co-morbid conditions that impact multiple organs with the most prominent being the kidneys, the eyes, the heart, and high rates of skin infection.
 Skin infection such as diabetic foot ulcer is a huge problem for patients with diabetes.
 Approximately 15% of patients with diabetes develops diabetic foot ulcer and around 6% of those patients will develop complications that will require hospitalization.
-The most dreaded complication with diabetic skin infection is often the need for amputations and approximately 80% of amputations in a diabetic patient start with a skin infection.
+The most dreaded complication with diabetic foot ulcer is often the need for amputations and approximately 80% of amputations in a diabetic patient start with a skin infection.